 NTP restrictions control how NTP treats traffic from peers.
-The NTP Service Example at the start of this section contains a good set of restrictions to use as a starting point.
+The NTP Configuration Examples at the start of this section contains a good set of restrictions to use as a starting point.

 These restrictions are configured using the

 restrict command from within

 - restrict (default|<fqdn>|<ip-prefix>|source)

 The restriction is placed upon an address specified as:

 Default restrictions for associated hosts.